Manaf941/tauri-plugin-in_app_browser/README.md

 # Design Choices
 1. I've chosen to not make platform-agnostic code to have full control over desired styling and behavior.
 2. I needed to use `SFSafariViewController` to use Apple Pay through a dynamic merchant (Not available through PassKit).
 As such, I did not implement `WKWebView`.
 You can probably already do this with Tauri already though
+3. Unfortunately, Android doesn't allow closing a Chrome Custom Tabs.
+As such, there's no `browser.close` feature.
+You can't even know if a tab has been closed.
+You should use Activities and Deep Linking to know if a tab has been closed.
+If it is that much critical to your process, you should probably use an `iframe` or a webview.

+# Contact
+In case of questions, contact me on my socials:
+Discord: @manaf941
+Twitter: manaaaaaaaf